-Epson Perfection V750 Pro review
+Epson Perfection V750 Pro

 With the exception of a few high-end models, the dedicated film scanner has largely disappeared from retailers' shelves.